 Bette Holds Her Ground on Bordertown

-Bette Davis’ sister Bobby struggled with mental illness, so Bette knew first hand how a mentally unstable person acted.
+Bette Davis’ sister Bobby struggled with mental illness, so Bette had exposure to the condition.
 When director Archie Mayo told Davis she wasn’t playing the courtroom scene “big” enough—he wanted Bette’s acting to be over the top with hair pulling and bulging eyes—the Davis quickly told him off:

 “If you want me to do it obviously, silent picture style, then why don’t we bring back silent picture titles, too?”